VysotskiVadim/VysotskiVadim.blog/_posts/2019-07-27-Reason-to-love-kotlin-coroutines.markdown

 The worst thing about cancellation related crashes - it's easy not to notice it when you test: local servers are fast, navigation could be not trivial and so on.
 But believe me you will find all wrong handled cancellations in crash reports from prod.

 The main point I've learned about *async/await* asynchronous code - you should always handle cases with cancellation.
-The only exceptions is backend development: http doesn't support cancellations.
+The only exception is backend development: http doesn't support cancellations.

 Let's summarize *async/await* cancellations issue: